HPouyanmehr/mui-markdown/README.md

 You can read about options in the [markdown-to-jsx](https://www.npmjs.com/package/markdown-to-jsx#parsing-options) docs.

 **Note:** If you want to override something and also need to set some options, add the `overrides` property in the `options`.
-Don't use overrides and options property together on the `MuiMarkdown` component.
+Don't use overrides and options property together on the `JoyuiMarkdown` component.

 ### codeWrapperStyles